DFE-Digital/bat-design-history/app/posts/teacher-success/2025-07-09-external-linking-guidelines.md

 ### Linking to commercial websites

-The service will avoid linking to commercial organisations where possible, unless there is an established partnership between that organisation and the Department.
+The service will avoid linking to commercial organisations where possible, unless there is an established partnership between that organisation and the department.

 The service may link to a commercial organisation if there is a significant or obvious need fulfilled by that organisation.